dperique/Kuul_periodics/README.md

 jobs grows.
 Here is an example method I use:

 * Automate creating and maintaining the Kuul k8s cluster
-  * Automate creting the Kuul k8s cluster
+  * Automate creating the Kuul k8s cluster
   * Automation the adding of new k8s nodes to your Kuul k8s cluster.
     * Automate the addition of plain k8s nodes
       * Add in the appropriate nodeSelector label for CronJobs that need to run on these k8s